-31.4.4.3 Costs related to regulated non-transmission reliability projects will be recovered by Responsible Transmission Owners, Transmission Owners and Other Developers in accordance with the provisions of New York Public Service Law, New York Public Authorities Law, or other applicable state law.
+31.4.4.3 Costs related to non-transmission regulated solutions to Reliability Needs will be recovered by Responsible Transmission Owners, Transmission Owners and Other Developers in accordance with the provisions of New York Public Service Law, New York Public Authorities Law, or other applicable state law.
 A Responsible Transmission Owner, a Transmission Owner, or Other Developer may propose and undertake a regulated non-transmission solution, provided that the appropriate state agency(ies) has established cost recovery procedures comparable to those provided in this tariff for regulated transmission solutions to ensure the full and prompt recovery of all reasonably-incurred costs related to such non-transmission solutions.
-Nothing in this section shall affect the Commission’s jurisdiction over the same and transmission of electric energy subject to the jurisdiction of the Commission.
+Nothing in this section shall affect the Commission’s jurisdiction over the sale and transmission of electric energy subject to the jurisdiction of the Commission.

-31.4.4.4 For a regulated economic transmission project that meets the requirements of Section 31.4.3 of this Attachment Y, the Transmission Owner or Other Developer shall have the right to make a filing with FERC, under Section 205 of the Federal Power Act, for approval of its costs associated with implementation of the project.
-The filing of the Transmission Owner or Other Developer must be consistent with its project proposal made to and evaluated by the NYISO under Section 31.4.3 of this Attachment Y. The period for cost recovery, if any is approved, will be determined by FERC and will begin if and when the project begins commercial operation.
-Upon request by NYPA, the NYISO will make a filing on behalf of NYPA.
+31.4.4.4 For a regulated economic transmission project that is approved pursuant to Section 31.4.6.3 of this Attachment Y, the Transmission Owner or Other Developer shall have the right to make a filing with the Commission, under Section 205 of the Federal Power Act, for approval of its costs associated with implementation of the project.
+The filing of the Transmission Owner or Other Developer must be consistent with its project proposal made to and evaluated by the ISO under Section 31.4.3 of this Attachment Y. The period for cost recovery, if any is approved, will be determined by the Commission and will begin if and when the project begins commercial operation.
+Upon request by NYPA, the ISO will make a filing on behalf of NYPA.

-31.4.4.5 To the extent that Incremental TCCs are created as a result of a regulated economic transmission project that has been approved for cost recovery under the NYISO Tariff, those Incremental TCCs that can be sold will be auctioned or otherwise sold by the NYISO.
-The NYISO shall determine the amount of Incremental TCCs that may be awarded to an Expansion in accordance with the provisions of Section 19.2.2 of Attachment M of the NYISO OATT.
-The NYISO will use these revenues to offset the revenue requirements for the project.
-The Incremental TCCs shall continue to be sold for the depreciable life of the project, and the revenues offset will commence upon the first payment of revenues related to a sale of Incremental TCCs on or after the charge for a specific regulated economic project is implemented.
+31.4.4.5 To the extent that Incremental TCCs are created as a result of a regulated economic transmission project that has been approved for cost recovery under the NYISO Tariff, those Incremental TCCs that can be sold will be auctioned or otherwise sold by the ISO.
+The ISO shall determine the amount of Incremental TCCs that may be awarded to an expansion in accordance with the provisions of Section 19.2.2 of Attachment M of the ISO OATT.
+The ISO will use these revenues to offset the revenue requirements for the project.
+The Incremental TCCs shall continue to be sold for the depreciable life of the project, and the revenues offset will commence upon the first payment of revenues related to a sale of Incremental TCCs on or after the charge for a specific RETP is implemented.